32 Aerodynamics of Finite Wings

 • Understand the essential aerodynamic characteristics of finite wings, including the effects of wing aspect ratio on lift and drag.

-• Know how to interpret and use a drag polar for a finite wing and an aircraft.
+• Know how to interpret and use a drag polar for a finite wing and an airplane.

 Origin of Trailing Vortices